htadicha/Brain-Teaser-word-Quiz/README.md

  ![alt text](assets/gallery/gametitle.png)
  ### Game Area

 The game area is essential as it provides the interactive space where players engage with the game mechanics, facilitating immersion and gameplay interaction.
 Through the refresh button and the check your answer button, a user will be able to interact with the game.
+A timer section to provide some level excitment and pressure for fun.

  ![alt text](assets/gallery/game_area.png)
  ### Refresh  and Check answer button